YuliyaAdamiv/Avaken/README.md

 ## General Information

-- The project consists of index.html, main.scss, images and javascript file.
+- The project consists of index.html, scss files, images and javascript file.
 - The purpose of your project was show work with grid and flex system.

 ## Technologies Used